 Yes, usually people are less aware of the higher objective of the Indian style of salutation.
 “Namaste” is not just a mere gesture of greeting.
 It has many “underlying” deeper meanings rather than being mere formality to greet the second person.
 We press our hands together, our palms fully touching each other and fingers pointing in an upward direction.
 The thumbs are kept close to the chest and we bow slightly while saying Namaste.
 According to ancient Vedic text, this word means, “I bow to the DIVINE in you,” or “The divine in me bows to the divine in you.”

-In this act of greeting, we do acknowledge that the divinity, the life force, or the DIVINE energy, within oneself is the “same” in others as well and that intrinsically pervades everywhere.
-The “prime purpose” here is to “see or feel or adore” GOD in every person, or even in every plant and animal… Is it not a grand idea with a grand objective?
-In fact, the sages of ancient India realized that life is “meaningless” if one’s actions or pursuits are not contributing to realize God.
+In this act of greeting, we acknowledge that the divinity, the life force, or the DIVINE energy, within oneself is the “same” in others as well and that intrinsically pervades everywhere.
+The “prime purpose” here is to “see or feel or adore” GOD in every person, or even in every plant and animal…is it not a grand idea with a grand objective?
+In fact, the sages of ancient India realized that life is “meaningless” if one’s actions or pursuits are not contributing to realizing God.
 So, NAMASTE is the first step towards that goal.
 Of course, at every yoga center across the world, the meaning of NAMASTE is usually informed at the outset to the aspirant so that yogic practice becomes more effective.
-The objective being practicing of seeing GOD in every living being or in every object.
+The objective being to practice seeing GOD in every living being or in every object.
 Having realized the depth of the Indian culture one of the greatest thinkers of the modern times — Francois Voltaire once thundered — “The whole earth needs INDIA, which alone needs no one, must be the most anciently civilized land”.
 But in the home country — India, there are ultra-intellectuals who just shrug aside, or even denigrate, Indian ethos and values without ever making any efforts to study them.
-What a big paradox it is !
+What a big paradox it is!

-Whether people want to know and respect the universal objectives of NAMASTE or not, the salutation is now quite being considered as the safest and secure way to greet people.
+Whether people want to know and respect the universal objectives of NAMASTE or not, the salutation is now being considered as the safest way to greet people.

-Let’s hope the Coronavirus stays true to its manufacturers (read Chinese) and doesn’t last long.
-Let’s also hope that Namaste also stays true to its creators (read Indian sages) and lasts long, particularly in order to foster the universal brotherhood, the entire world as a family (Vasudhaiva kutumbakam).
-Is it not the need of the hour when the mindless hostility, brutal violence and terrors are hurting the modern civilization?
-The coronavirus may be prevented by the development of the new vaccines but not the virus of the inner hostility and hatred unless we affectionately bow down and say NAMASTE!
+Let’s hope the Coronavirus doesn’t last long.
+Let’s also hope that Namaste stays true to its creators (Indian sages) and lasts long, particularly in order to foster universal brotherhood (Vasudhaiva kutumbakam).
+Is it not the need of the hour when the mindless hostility, brutal violence, and terrors are hurting modern civilization?
+The coronavirus may be prevented by the development of the new vaccines but not the virus of inner hostility and hatred unless we affectionately bow down and say NAMASTE!